QuBenhao/LeetCode/problems/problems_2786/problem.md

 # 2786.
-Visit Array Positions to Maximize Score
+Visit Array Positions to Maximize Score [Rating: 1732.51]

 <p>You are given a <strong>0-indexed</strong> integer array <code>nums</code> and a positive integer <code>x</code>.</p>